xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 In order to create the `DataSourceEntityHandler` of users, we have to implement the three operations that the interface defines: `saveEntities`, `dropEntities` and `runInTransaction`.
 We have to update `UserDao` in order to be able to implement these methods.

-If we follow the paging strategy that we defined, `saveEntities` will require three more methods:
+If we follow the paging strategy we defined, `saveEntities` will require three more methods:
 - A method to insert the `User` entities.
 - A method to insert the `UserSearch` entities.
 - A method to get the next `searchPosition` index.

-The `dropEntities` method will require one or two methods depending what we want to do.
+The `dropEntities` method will require one or two methods depending on what we want to do, or what we want to achieve.
-- The first option can be have a method to delete all `User` entities and all `UserSearch` entities associated to a `search` query.
+- The first option can be to have a method to delete all `User` entities and all `UserSearch` entities associated to a `search` query.
-- The second one can be have only one method to delete the `UserSearch` entities associated to a `search` query and keep the `User` entities in database.
+- The second one can be to have only one method to delete the `UserSearch` entities associated to a `search` query and keep the `User` entities in database.
-This is very helpful when you have multiple services that return the same entities and we've to keep the database consistent.
+This is very helpful when you have multiple services that return the same entities and we have to keep the database consistent.
 In our example, the same user could be included in multiple `search` queries responses, so to remove some complexity, we will use this solution.

 The `runInTransaction` operation will not require any change in the `UserDao`, we will just use the `runInTransaction` method that Room provides.